popgenDK/courses/advBinf/exercises/SFS.md

 legend("topleft",fill=1:3,c("YRI","JPT","CEU"))
 ```

- - Compare the values you observed on this part of the genome with the random pars of the genome you looked at earlier ([[../../oulu2016/web/PBS.pdf][pdf]]).
+ - Compare the values you observed on this part of the genome with the random pars of the genome you looked at earlier.
 Is this region extreme?
  - Why is there two peak for the Fst and only one for the PBS?
  - In which of the populations are this loci under selection?

-Find out what genes is in this region by going to the [[https://genome.ucsc.edu/index.html][UCSC browser]].
+Find out what genes is in this region by going to the [UCSC browser](https://genome.ucsc.edu/index.html).
 Choose Genome browser.
 Choose human GRCh37/hg19 and find the region.
 Read about this gene on wikipedia and see if this fits PBS results.